theRAGEhero/globstory/README.md

 - [MapLibre GL JS](https://maplibre.org/projects/maplibre-gl-js/) - For vector tile rendering
 - [Leaflet-MiniMap](https://github.com/Norkart/Leaflet-MiniMap) - For the overview map
 - [Font Awesome](https://fontawesome.com/) - For icons
-- [PDF.js](https://mozilla.github.io/pdf.js/) - For client-side PDF rendering

 ## Usage

 - Search for Wikipedia articles using the search box
-- Upload a PDF to preview it in the sidebar and keep map interactions
 - Click on place names in articles to locate them on the map
 - Click on years to navigate the historical timeline
 - Use the language selector to change the Wikipedia language